juanfe9118/holbertonschool-web_back_end/0x01-python_async_function/README.md

 # Python - Async

-### This directory to learb about async functions in Python.
+### This directory is to learn about async functions in Python.
 To execute programs at delayed times using asynchronous coroutines.